-N. M. KELBY spent twenty years as a television and print journalist before she began writing novels.
+N. M. Kelby spent 20 years as a television and print journalist before she began writing novels.
 She is the author of Whale Season and lives in Sarasota, Florida, near the beach, with her husband, dogs, cats, and a kettle… More about N. M. Kelby

 Visit other sites in the Penguin Random House Network

 Start earning points for buying books!
 Just for joining you’ll get personalized recommendations on your dashboard daily and features only for members.